 Pepperdine students can choose from 43 different majors, with the most popular being business administration, psychology, sports medicine, economics and political science.
 Internships are required for some majors.
 There is a general education curriculum, and three semesters of religion are required, but all are history-based (Pepperdine is affiliated with the Church of Christ).
 All first-year students are required to take a Freshmen Seminar; convocation speakers talk about enlightenment and self-help topics every Wednesday (students are required to attend a specified number of these).
 A Great Books series is optional and students can replace several GE requirements by taking it.

-About 60% of students live on campus; the dorms are single-sex and each dorm has 2 resident advisors as well as a spiritual life advisor.
-The Greek system is very active (about 30% of students) but does not overwhelm the social life at Pepperdine.
+About 60% of Pepperdine University students live on campus; the dorms are single-sex and each dorm has 2 resident advisors as well as a spiritual life advisor.
+The Greek system is very active (about 30% of students join) but does not overwhelm the social life.
 The HAWC Center is open 24-hours, with a snack bar and study space keeping the place buzzing with activity.

-Pepperdine has the #2 study abroad program, with campuses in 7 locations worldwide.
+Pepperdine strongly encourages students to participate in their study abroad programs, with campuses in 7 locations worldwide.
 Students live together in housing owned by Pepperdine, and study all subjects with Pepperdine professors.

 Faith plays an important role in the education at Pepperdine; students pursue spiritual and religious activities in conjunction with their education.
 Applicants must write an essay about the role of faith in their life.

-You can see all of my photos from Pepperdine’s beautiful Malibu campus here.
+You can scroll through all of my photos from Pepperdine’s beautiful Malibu campus below.